Byriuchyi Island: History

 In the first millennium BC, the vicinity of Byriuchyi Island was inhabited by the Royal Scythians.
 Probably, this was the very spit depicted on some Scythian coins.

 On 17 September 2003, a meeting between Ukrainian President Leonid Kuchma and President of Russia Vladimir Putin took place here.
 During the meeting, they discussed the issue of the sea border in the waters of the Azov Sea and the Kerch Strait.

 Byriuchyi contemporary art project was launched on Byriuchyi Island in 2006.
 A new project season starts every year.
 The event is held twice a year (in May and September).

 In 2015, an international performative project "1000-km view" was launched.
 Participants on catamarans covered a distance of 1000 km from the Stryi River to Byriuchyi Island.

 In the autumn of 2015, Italian film directors Gianluca e Massimiliano De Serio were shooting their film here.
 In 2016, the Italian film director Giorgio Cugno shot here the fourth part of the film "XAU", with the actor Ostap Stupka in the lead role.

-Name
+Name origin

 The name of the Spit — Byriuchyi Island — is translated as "a wolf island" ("byriuk" — a lone-wolf).

 The word "Byriuchyi " in the name Biruchiy contemporary art project is a neologism, a modified version of the name Byriuchyi.
 The neologism was created by the founders of the project in the 2000s.